fbsamples/graph-api-webhooks-samples/README.md

 1. [Heroku](heroku) - A sample client that receives Webhook events.
 1. [Hubot](hubot) - A script that messages a chat room when a Facebook Page post is published using Webhooks.

+## Other Sample Applications with Webhooks

+The following samples repositories also incorporate Webhook usage as part of the sample:

+1. [fbsamples/messenger-bot-samples](https://github.com/fbsamples/messenger-bot-samples): a sample bot for Messenger Platform.
+The Webhook code is part of [`webhooks.js`](https://github.com/fbsamples/messenger-bot-samples/blob/master/account-linking/routes/webhooks.js)

 ## License

 The sample code is available under the MIT license, as documented in [`LICENSE.md`](LICENSE.md).